When to Keep Your Child At Home

 - Sore throat.

-- Swelling and tenderness of the glands, particularly on the face or neck.
+- Swelling and tenderness of the glands, particularly about the face or neck.

-- Pain and stiffness of neck and headache.
+- Pain and stiffness of neck and/or headache.

 - Persistent abdominal pain.